 Each Cullum Centre is included in the network of Cullum Centres enabling ongoing support for the staff and Heads of Centres.

-Each school will have an experienced Specialist Autism Education Consultant
+Each school will benefit from the support of an experienced Specialist Autism Education Consultant

 Cullum Student profile